cassidyjames/rundown/README.md

-# rundown
+# Rundown

-Test your battery life
+## Test your battery life

 Rundown runs a suite of tests on your machine simulating some concept of normal usage.
-Run them until your battery dies, then re-open Rundown to see the stats.
+Run it until your battery dies, then re-open Rundown to see the stats.

 Great for OEMs testing upcoming hardware or end users wondering how their battery should behave under normal circumstances.

-## Tests
+## Future Test Ideas

 - Play a video on repeat
 - Load certain web pages